This is really in response to TheGeek’s ‘Cosmo and that ‘C’ Word’ post he did yesterday.

 Those ones that promise I can get Six Pack Abs in just 6 weeks.

-That's their hook for the sale – guilt, frustration and deminished self confidence.
+That’s their hook for the sale – guilt, frustration, and diminished self-confidence.

-Do you think a women with real values is looking to maintain a healthy and real relationship with some pinhead who admires his abs and has nothing else going for him?
+Do you think a woman with real values is looking to maintain a healthy and real relationship with some pinhead who admires his abs and has nothing else going for him?